-- Provide their own transportation to and from the campus
+- Provide their own transportation to and from campus

-- Have own cell phone upon entering the program, so Next Steps at Vanderbilt staff can maintain contact
+- Have own cell phone upon entering the program to aid in maintaining contact with Next Steps at Vanderbilt staff

 - Have a reliable laptop computer for their daily use when they arrive on campus